 It’s worth noting here that cleaning and disinfecting/sanitizing are not always the same thing.
 Here is the difference according to the CDC:

-In other words, you can clean a surface by wiping away all of the dirt and grease without actually killing the germs, bacteria, and viruses that exist on that surface.
-OR you can disinfect a surface simply by spraying it with a chemical (whether or not you actually wipe away the dirt and grime).
-Of course, many cleaning products are meant to do both.
+- You can clean a surface by wiping away all of the dirt and grease without actually killing the germs, bacteria, and viruses that exist on that surface.

-If and when you do use disinfectants, we recommend skipping the triclosan, quats, and other harsh chemicals and instead choose safer alternatives like hypochlorous acid (which is what Force of Nature uses), alcohol, citric acid, or hydrogen peroxide.
+If and when you do use disinfectants, I recommend skipping the triclosan, quats, and other harsh chemicals and instead choose safer alternatives like hypochlorous acid (which is what Force of Nature uses), alcohol, citric acid, or hydrogen peroxide.

 RELATED: The Best Non-Toxic Hand Sanitizer Brands